Welcome to Studio 125

 - The Entryway.
 The floor plan is shaped like a lowercase “h” with less natural light reaching the back of the space.
 We wanted to be able to hide our creative clutter from clients and anyone passing in the hallway, so we created a makeshift foyer by placing a conference room about 9 feet from the entrance.
 This made a hallway of sorts for clients and guests to walk through before entering the larger open floor plan.
 We designed the foyer in collaboration with CB2.
 We wanted it to be comfortable enough for people to take calls but structured enough to stay clean and put together when the rest of the studio is in shambles.

 - Conference Room.
 This was the most expensive part of the build-out but it was also very necessary.
 We saw this as a way to break up the floor plan, all the while creating a quiet space to sneak away to.
 Our goal was to have the natural light reach the back of our space, while still allowing the conference room to maintain a sense of privacy.
 We solved this with a half-wall on the south side of the space and small glass floor-to-ceiling glass wall on the north side of the space.
 The glass wall on the east side makes the narrow hallway appear less cavernous.
+This is where some of the magic happens.
+The amazing conference room chairs are from Furniture Maison.

 - Workspace.
 Our goal was to keep our work area clean and simple.
 We thought the best way to achieve this was with Ikea desks, Ikea filing cabinets and some really lovely Pretty Pegs Legs, CB2 Office Chairs, and gorgeous pendant lights from Cedar and Moss.
 For the most part, a 60″ wide desk gives you enough space to have a collaborative work environment while not feeling crunched on top of you neighbor.
 We lined the east wall with shelving and displayed our props and nicknacks.
 It’s convenient and so helpful to see everything at once instead of digging through bins and boxes.
 It also solved our storage problem!
 Below the conference room half wall we lined Ikea filing cabinets on wheels to create space for printing, packaging and mailing things out.